mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/rhino-to-revit.md

 ![A Quick Elevation in Revit]({{ "/static/images/guides/revit-office-elevation.jpg" | prepend: site.baseurl }})

-And plan views:
+And plan views using the categories to control graphics:

 ![A Quick Plan in Revit]({{ "/static/images/guides/revit-office-plan.jpg" | prepend: site.baseurl }})

 ### Rhino objects as DirectShapes

 DirectShapes are the most obvious and many times the easiest way to get Geometry from Rhino into Revit.
-While it is the easiest, it is important to understand that DirectShapes may not always be the best way to transfer Rhino Geometry into Revit.
 DirectShapes are generic Revit elements that can contain and categorize arbitrary non-parametric geometry inside the Revit model.
 However, since the geometry is not parametric, Revit does not know how they are created and can not resolved interactions between DirectShapes and other native elements.
 An example is that native Revit walls can not be extended to reach a DirectShape roof geometry.

 Good reasons for using DirectShapes include:
 1. Temporary models used in a competition or early design study submission for quick drawings.
 1. Placeholders for part of the building that is still changing during design development.
-For instance, while the floor plates might be done, the façade might be in flux in Grasshopper.
+For instance, while the floor plates might be finished, the façade might be in flux in Grasshopper.
 Using a DirectShape as a placeholder for elevations and other design development drawings may work well.
 1. A completely bespoke component or assembly that cannot be modeled using Revit native Families.

 {% include youtube_player.html id="HAMPkiA5_Ug" %}